FangzhouTang/fangzhoutang.github.io/index.md

 •	Described the change in radiation intensity and detectability of moving targets due to tail flames in practical situations.

-Project 3: Characteristics of Ship's Wake                                                      	Independent Research
+**Project 4: Characteristics of Ship's Wake**[Independent Research]
-Advisor: Prof. Liang Lang    	09/2018-Present
+Advisor: Prof. Liang Lang
+Sep./2018-Dec./2019

 •	Used the method of moment, Kirchhoff approximation, small slope approximation and other electromagnetic scattering calculation methods and rough surface theory to establish a radiation calculation model of wake foam